 Phone: (315) 435-2700

 Eligibility for Supplemental Nutrition Assistance benefits is based on a number of factors established by the federal government.
-These include both earned and unearned income, resources such as bank accounts, investments, and cash, and in certain circumstances, cars and properties that are available to the household.
+These include both earned and unearned income, resources like bank accounts, investments, cash, and in certain circumstances, cars and properties that are available to the household.
 However, some types of income and some types of resources are not counted when determining eligibility.
 The only way to really know if you are eligible is to file an application.

 If your household has little or no money and needs help right away, you may qualify for “expedited” Supplemental Nutrition Assistance benefits.
 If you do, you will receive your initial Supplemental Nutrition Assistance benefit within five days.
 However, you will still have to complete the regular eligibility process and supply all the required documentation at a later date.